temporalio/documentation/docs/node/package-initializer.md

   from [github.com/temporalio/samples-node](https://github.com/temporalio/samples-node) or use a GitHub URL.
 The URL can have a branch and/or subdirectory: for example, `https://github.com/temporalio/samples-node/tree/next/ecommerce-one-click/nextjs`.
 - `--list-samples` — List available sample projects.
 - `--use-yarn` — Use Yarn instead of npm.
+- `--[no-]git-init` - Initalize an empty git repository
+- `--temporalio-version <version>` - Specify which version of the temporalio npm package to use

 ### Project structure

-The generated project consists of 4 main components:
+Typically the generated project consists of 4 main components:

-- Worker code
+- Worker
+- Workflows
-- Workflow interfaces
+- Activities
-- Workflow implementations
+- A script to execute a Workflow
-- Activity implementations

-Since Workflows run in an [isolated environment](/docs/node/determinism), they must not import from the Worker or Activity implementations as those contain non-deterministic code.
-It **is** safe to import types from the Worker and Activity implementations as the TypeScript compiler omits them from the generated JavaScript files.

-### Working with the project
+### Working with the created project

 Most sample projects come with these scripts:

-- `npm start` — Run the Worker (does not require compilation)
+- `npm start` — Run the Worker with `ts-node` (does not require a compilation step)
-- `npm run start.watch` — Watch files and re-run Worker on change
+- `npm run start.watch` — Watch files with `nodemon` and re-run Worker on change
 - `npm run build` — Compile TypeScript
 - `npm run build.watch` — Watch files and compile on change
-- `npm run workflow` — Execute the Workflow
+- `npm run workflow` — Execute a Workflow

-#### Running the project

-- Download, install, and run [Temporal Server](/docs/server/quick-install) via `docker-compose`
-- Start the Worker using `npm run start.watch`
-- In a new terminal, start a Workflow with `npm run workflow`